build Derbyshire Key required.

 The Incline, Aqueduct and Upper entrances to the mine are fitted with locking gates.
 The Mandale Sough level is open, but blocked by a collapse a short way inside.
 The terms of the access agreement with Natural England apply to the whole mine.
 All the gates require a Derbyshire Key to open.
 Please close and secure the gates behind you.
 In the past, failure to secure the gates has led the landowner to warn cavers that they may have to permanently seal the mine if it is not kept secure.
 All 4 entrances are directly next to public footpaths and are very likely to be visited by non-cavers while you are underground.
 Beware fluctuating water levels, unstable boulder areas & the badly collapsed state of parts of the sough lining beyond the foot of the Forefield Shaft.
 The mine is a Scheduled Monument (SM).
-Forefield Shaft: shaft top sealed and access refused by owner, Mr D. Mycock, of Lathkill Farm, Over Haddon
+Forefield Shaft: shaft top sealed and access refused by owner, Mr D. Mycock, of Lathkill Farm, Over Haddon.

 28/3/2021 Update The Incline Level gate (usual main entrance) has had a replacement locking bolt installed on the left hand side.
 The gate requires a firm push to line the bolt up with the hole as the gate has become twisted in the frame.
 The right hand locking bolt is only just holding, so the left one must be screwed in to keep the gate secure.
-DCA is preparing a fix, but do ensure the left hand bolt is done up when you leave, don't just use the right hand one.
+The gate must not be left unbolted.

 27/02/22 Update As the gate repair on the Incline Entrance is still not complete, could all visitors to Mandale Mine please only use the Aqueduct Level to access the mine.
 DCA will update once the repair is complete.
 Please ensure that the gate is left locked after leaving.